garyfleming/lets-begin/README.md

 Finally, I hope to also talk about how  to bring clarity to expectations around Discovery, while removing some of the power dynamics that can prove problematic.

+## 75-80 word summary

+Getting started on new work is hard.
+Like a writer struggling with a blank page, teams facing new problems often don't know where to begin.
+Or there are so many ideas to explore and directions that could be taken, the work feels untamable; the team gets paralysed through lack of a clear starting point.

+Let me offer you some some tools, techniques, prompts, sympathy, and direction to help you get started with Discovery.
+Let me show you how to begin.

 ## History